How to Create a Sunday Morning Ritual You Will Actually Stick To

 An at-home guide to unwinding with intention — no perfection required.

 Let’s be honest: Sunday mornings are often a minefield of good intentions gone sideways.
-You wake up with the best of plans — “I’ll journal, stretch, sip tea mindfully, and set my week up for success!” — only to find yourself scrolling through your phone in pajamas at 11 a.m., feeling guilty and rushed before the week even begins.
+You wake up with the best of plans.
+You tell yourself, “I’ll journal, stretch, sip tea mindfully, and set my week up for success!”
+However, the reality often looks different.
+You find yourself scrolling through your phone in pajamas at 11 a.m., feeling guilty and rushed before the week even begins.
+This cycle of aspiration and disappointment creates a mental burden that makes the upcoming Monday feel even heavier.

-Here’s how to build one you’ll actually stick to — simple, sustainable, and deeply nourishing — right from your couch, kitchen, or bedroom floor.
+Here is how to build one you’ll actually stick to.
+This approach is simple, sustainable, and deeply nourishing.
+You can do it right from your couch, your kitchen, or your bedroom floor without any pressure to perform.

 What You'll Need